 25 Jan 2017: Planning Meeting – this Green Drinks was devoted to sharing ideas on where to go next with the Greening Campaign.
 A stack of new ideas were raised – the Steering Group will be meeting up to sift through them and make some decisions.

 8 Jan 2017: Post Xmas Clear Out – the first Give Your Stuff Away Day of the year was buzzing.
 The special collection for Help Refugees was a big success.
-John and Sarah Cole collected three car loads of stuff to support refugees in Greece, Syria and Lebanon.
-If you want to donate direct, here’s the link
+John Cole and Sara Proctor collected three car loads of stuff to support refugees in Greece, Syria and Lebanon.

 30 Nov 2016: Green Investment: can your savings help save the planet?
 A special seminar exploring the risks and returns of different green investment options – with Seb Beloe (WHEB Asset Management) and Damian Tow (Brighton Energy Coop).
 Check out our Beginners Guide to Green Investment for more information.